SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > But here I am to speak what I do know.

-> You all will love daru-io, not without cause:
+> Give daru-io a try and y'all will love it, not without cause:

-> What cause withholds you then, from using daru-io?"
+> Does anything withhold you then, from using daru-io?"

 I really mean it, when I discretely specify "I speak not to disapprove of what other libraries do".
 In the world of open-source, there should never be hate among developers regarding languages,